Incorporating Literals into Knowledge Graph Embeddings: Related Work

-MTKGNN~\cite{tay2017multi} extends ERMLP~\cite{dong2014knowledge} and incorporates literals by introducing an additional learning task, more precisely, the task of predicting the literal value for a given entity.
+MTKGNN~\cite{tay2017multi} extends ERMLP~\cite{dong2014knowledge} and incorporates numerical literals by introducing an additional learning task, more precisely, the task of predicting the literal value for a given entity.
 This multi-task learning approach of MTKGNN requires an additional \emph{attribute-specific} training procedure.
-Scalability when adding another type or modality of literals is thus costly as another learning task needs to be devised.
+Therefore, adding another type or modality of literals is not straightforward and costly as another learning task needs to be devised.
+Similar to MTKGNN, TransEA \cite{wu2018knowledge} extends TransE by adding a numerical attribute prediction loss to the relational loss.

-Lastly, the model recently proposed by Thoma \textit{et al.}~\shortcite{thoma2017towards} can be seen as a special case of LiteralE where the function used to combine literals of entities with the entity embeddings is a concatenation followed by singular value decomposition.
-Thus, they use fixed functions to combine the representations, whereas LiteralE employs adaptable functions and is therefore more flexible.
+Lastly, the model recently proposed by \cite{thoma2017towards} can be seen as a special case of LiteralE where the function used instead of the function $g$ defined above to combine literals of entities with their entity embeddings is a concatenation followed by singular value decomposition.
+Thus, they use a fixed function to combine the representations, whereas LiteralE employs an adaptable function and is therefore more flexible.
 Furthermore, they only consider image and text literals but no numerical literals.